daniel5151/choochoos/docs/k2/kernel2.md

 ### Server

-The server is more intricate.
+The server task is more intricate.
 It has an array of `Game` objects, each representing the state of a single game.
 A `Game` can either be full or empty, but it cannot be half-full.
 The server also has a queue of size 1, to keep track of players that have not yet been matched in a game.